1994–95 Golden State Warriors season: Regular season

-Latrell Sprewell led the team with 20.6 points and 1.6 steals per game, while Hardaway averaged 20.1 points, 9.3 assists and 1.4 steals per game, and led the Warriors with 168 three-point field goals, Mullin provided the team with 19.0 points, 5.0 assists and 1.5 steals per game in 25 games, and Marshall contributed 14.8 points and 6.5 rebounds per game in 32 games with the Warriors after the trade, and was named to the NBA All-Rookie Second Team.

-In addition, Seikaly provided with 12.1 points and 7.4 rebounds per game in 36 games, while Pierce contributed 12.5 points per game off the bench in 27 games, and Chris Gatling provided with 13.7 points, 7.6 rebounds per game, shot .633 in field-goal percentage, and finished in eighth place in Sixth Man of the Year voting, and tied in ninth place in Most Improved Player voting.
+Latrell Sprewell averaged 20.6 points, 4.0 assists and 1.6 steals per game, while Hardaway averaged 20.1 points, 9.3 assists and 1.4 steals per game, and led the Warriors with 168 three-point field goals, Mullin provided the team with 19.0 points, 5.0 assists and 1.5 steals per game in 25 games, and Marshall contributed 14.8 points and 6.5 rebounds per game in 32 games after the trade, and was named to the NBA All-Rookie Second Team.
+In addition, Seikaly provided with 12.1 points and 7.4 rebounds per game in 36 games, while Pierce contributed 12.5 points per game off the bench in 27 games, and Chris Gatling provided with 13.7 points and 7.6 rebounds per game, while shooting .633 in field-goal percentage.
 Meanwhile, Victor Alexander averaged 10.0 points and 5.8 rebounds per game, Rogers averaged 8.9 points and 5.7 rebounds per game in only just 49 games, Keith Jennings contributed 7.4 points and 4.7 assists per game, and top draft pick Clifford Rozier provided with 6.8 points and 7.4 rebounds per game.

-During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Sprewell was selected for the 1995 NBA All-Star Game, as a member of the Western Conference All-Star team, while Rozier was selected for the NBA Rookie Game, as a member of the White team; before the mid-season trade, Marshall also participated in the Rookie Game as part of the White team, while playing for the Timberwolves.
+During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Sprewell was selected for the 1995 NBA All-Star Game, as a member of the Western Conference All-Star team, while Rozier was selected for the NBA Rookie Game, as a member of the White team.
+Before the mid-season trade, Marshall also participated in the Rookie Game as part of the White team, while playing for the Timberwolves.
+Gatling finished in eighth place in Sixth Man of the Year voting, and also finished tied in ninth place in Most Improved Player voting.

+The Warriors finished 19th in the NBA in home-game attendance, with an attendance of 616,025 at the Oakland-Alameda County Coliseum Arena during the regular season.

+Aftermath

 Following the season, Pierce signed as a free agent with the Indiana Pacers, while Rogers and Alexander were both traded to the Toronto Raptors expansion team, Jennings was left unprotected in the 1995 NBA expansion draft, where he was selected by the Raptors, and Lanier was fired as head coach.